BBC Radio 2 Timeline 1967-2006

 8.32 Junior Choice (formerly Children's Favourites' on the Light Programme) presented by Leslie Crowther

-10.00 Saturday Club with Keith Skues (wasthis only on Radio 1????) - a showcase for new and established artists (had started 1958 on the Light Programme as Saturday Skiffle Club) formerly presented by Brian Matthew
+Note: 10.00 Saturday Club with Keith Skues was possibly only on Radio 1 - a showcase for new and established artists (had started 1958 on the Light Programme as Saturday Skiffle Club) formerly presented by Brian Matthew

 1.00pm Jack Jackson (comedy clips from albums and easy listening music)